How Electricity Markets Work

 Electricity markets are deeply connected to other infrastructure systems:

 This makes electricity markets central to modern infrastructure.
+A disruption in the market can affect multiple sectors simultaneously.

 Why Electricity Markets Matter

 Electricity markets influence how power systems are built, operated, and maintained.
 They shape investment decisions, pricing stability, and system reliability.
+Markets determine:

 Related Articles